Fibromyalgie et sport : faire de l'exercice en sécurité

 Fibromyalgia patients may also experience severe fatigue .
 This fatigue can be so overwhelming that it interferes with the patient's normal daily activities.
 It is not uncommon for patients to feel exhausted even after a long night's sleep.

 Morning stiffness is another common symptom of fibromyalgia.
-Patients may feel stiff and clumsy upon waking, a feeling that can last for several hours after getting up.
+Patients may feel stiff and clumsy upon waking, a feeling that can last for several hours after waking.

-Fibromyalgia can also affect the mental health of the patient.
+Fibromyalgia can also affect a patient's mental health.
 Sleep problems , such as insomnia or unrefreshing sleep, are common.
 Additionally, many patients experience cognitive impairment , such as difficulty concentrating or remembering, which is often referred to as "fibromyalgia fog."

 It is important to note that the presence and intensity of these symptoms may vary from patient to patient.
 Therefore, treatment must be individualized and adapted to each specific case.